aHaugl/OV_Orbit_BLE_Course/README.md

 If you managed to set the duty cycle of 1.5ms, you should see a faint light on LED1 on your DK.
 That is good and all, but we originally used LED1 for something else (showing us that the main() loop was running), so ideally we want to use another pin for PWM control.
 To do this, we need to add something called an overlay file.

-This is how my motor_control.c looks after this step:
+Before we do so, here's how my motor_control.c looks after this step.
 ```C
 #include "motor_control.h"